ibm-cloud-docs/DataTransferService/data-transfer-service-faq.md

 ## Can I Ship a Device for Data Transfer Internationally?

-Hardware and disks may be shipped both domestically and internationally to any of our datacenters; however, we follow the guidelines below when returning devices.
-Client is responsible for:
+Hardware and disks may be shipped both domestically and internationally to any of our datacenters; however you as the Client are responsible for:

 - ensuring no import or export license is required to ship the Device to the {{site.data.keyword.IBM}} data center, or to return it to Client (if applicable);
 - ensuring neither Client nor any Client end user whose data is included in the Content is subject to any U.S. Government order revoking or denying their U.S. export privileges.
 Client agrees to notify {{site.data.keyword.IBM}} immediately if Client or any such end user becomes subject to any such order;